ColinGilbert/noobwerkz-engine/README.md

 ```
 The current setup uses a platform-specific starter program to launch the main application.

 There are many libraries - mostly utility libraries - in the engine/lib directory.
 Not all of them are being used.
 This needs a cleanup, but at the moment this is still my personal dev repo.
-Will modularize out someday.
+Will modularize out soon.

 Most engine code is written in engine/common directory, with user-defined functionality linked-in from the sandbox directory.
 I know it's not correct, but in the current context it's fine.